selimanac/defold-tile-raycast/README.md

 # Tile Raycast
-Ray Casting in Tiled Worlds using DDA.
+Ray Casting in tiled worlds using DDA.
 This implementation based on https://lodev.org/cgtutor/raycasting.html and https://www.youtube.com/watch?v=NbSee-XM7WA

 # Installation
-You can use Gooey in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
+You can use Tiled Ray Cast in your own project by adding this project as a [Defold library dependency](http://www.defold.com/manuals/libraries/).
 Open your game.project file and in the dependencies field under project add:

 https://github.com/selimanac/defold-tile-raycast/archive/refs/heads/master.zip